evelyntr/CSC307-ToDoList/README.md

+# Take what we need from this section
-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).